ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “What’s on your mind, adjutant?”

-“I just made a round to check the guests attending this ceremony, and I found…”--he lowered his voice--“...some spectators amongst the guests that shouldn’t have be here….”
+“I just made a round to check the guests attending this ceremony, and I found…”--he lowered his voice--“...some spectators amongst the guests that shouldn’t have been here….”

-“Go on,” the young noble urged.

-“I just received the word, young master, there are experts that Elder Jhamil said he didn’t invite.”

 Young Master Blackwood frowned.
 “What… what’s that supposed to mean?”

-On the less crowded place of the courtyard, the middle-aged man who Bhela greeted before, along with the middle-aged woman, watched the commotion unfold while nibbling on steamed peanuts.
-He glanced at the other place where a man calmly sipping tea, a man with a hard face who couldn’t hide his sharp aura, then swept his gaze at the one who beside him, a short stature man who wore a headband to hide his reddish hair from public, who also happened to enjoy steamed peanuts while his focus solely at one direction in the crowd.
+In the less crowded place of the courtyard, the middle-aged man who Bhela greeted before, along with the middle-aged woman, witnessed the commotion from afar.
+The middle-aged man was frowning to his thought, but the middle-aged woman was interested in knowing Bhela’s two other guests; an eastern Kaya man, sipping his tea, leaking a sharp aura that with his bringing that could only formed from habits and his everyday’s business.
+One other guest was more relaxed, a short stature man who wore a headband to hide his reddish hair from public, who also happened to enjoy steamed peanuts while his focus solely at one direction in the crowd while occassionally rubbed his beard watching the spectacle with interest.

-All of them came in common garments incognito.
-But still Elder Jhamil sent people to keep tabs on them, especially since the bald elder still didn’t know the reason Bhela Malikh invited these foreigners.

-The ngajen ceremony usually consisted of three main parts--prayer, socializing, and sending offerings to the mountain as the finale.
-It was uncommon for irrelevant events to happen between them.
-However, since the young lady of the host had already accepted the duel, Malikh Family set up an emergency venue for the fight.

-Elder Jhamil came to invite himself as the judge.
-For a change to hummiliate those simple Yashuras and to slip himself onto the spotlight, he couldn’t ask for better opportunity.
+In the meantime, Elder Jhamil saw his arrangement didn’t come as smoothly as he wanted, came forward to invite himself as the judge of the two young ladies’ duel.
+For a chance to humiliate those simple Yashuras and to slip himself onto the spotlight, he couldn’t ask for a better opportunity.

 “You two ready?”
 Elder Jhamil asked both of the opposing sides.
 “This is a friendly match between two friendly families.
-So stop before your blade hit your enemy,” he said, seemingly talking to either sides, but didn’t say anything about the arrows part.
+So stop before your blade hits your enemy,” he said, seemingly talking to both sides, but didn’t say anything about the arrows part.

 Since Bhela Malikh was an Archer, she suggested to Mila, “I’m using a bow.
 So you can move first.
 I’ll try to dodge for ten seconds.”

-“I don’t need that,” Mila scoffed.
+“I don’t need that,” Mila laughed sarcastically.
+“You want an excuse to escape when I kick your ass, aren’t you?”

 “Very well…” she said.
-She glanced at Elder Jhamil, said, “Elder Jhamil, please begin the duel."
+She glanced at Elder Jhamil.
+Elder Jhamil nodded at her.

-Elder Jhamil counted to three.
+Then came the countdown.

 The duel began.